Operating a Linux screen requires the mastery of varying technical terms and skills.

 It will also duplicate all files and sub-directories recursively from the main source to the destination directory.

-If, for example, you only want to copy the files and its respective sub-directories and not the target directories use the -T command:
+If, for example, you only want to copy the files and its respective sub-directories into a file, instead of a directory then use the -T option.

 Copying Files and Directories in Linux- rsync command

-Besides the cp command, the rsync command is another efficient tool for the command line.
+Besides the cp command, the rsync command is another efficient tool for syncing files from the command line.

-Its function is to integrate directories and source files between 2 positions.
+Its function is to sync up directories and files between 2 positions.

-Also, it copies files to both a local and remote destination.
+Also, it copies files from both a local and remote destination.

 The rsync command features numerous options that control each facet of their behavior.
-The -a option performs the most tasks.
+The -a option performs the most tasks, as it includes -rlptgoD.
 It does the following:

 To copy a file from one destination to another, execute the following command: